tuanphuc/jekyll-now/about.md

 permalink: /about/
 ---

-I am an embedded engineer who passionated by the art of machine learning
+I am an embedded engineer passionated by the art of machine learning

 ### Contact me